snap-stanford/snap-python/doc/source/reference/GetNodeClustCfAll.rst

 .. function:: GetNodeClustCfAll()

-Computes clustering coefficient of each node in *Graph*.
+A graph method that computes the clustering coefficient of each node.
 Considers the graph as undirected.

 Parameters: